damn/core.component/README.md

 (require '[x.x :as x])

-; the tick system updates entities in game logic and passes delta time in elapsed ms since last update (x/defsystem tick [c v delta] v) ; v is the default return value for components which do not implement the system
+; the tick system updates entities in game logic and passes delta time in elapsed ms since last update (x/defsystem tick [c v delta] v)
+; v is defined as default return value for components which do not implement the system ; which means they are not updated on apply-sys.

 (x/extend-component :a
   (tick [_ v delta]